 How to Grow Zinnias

 Zinnias create an explosion of color in the garden bed with their daisy-like flowers in colors ranging from pale yellow to brilliant reds and orange.
 But, zinnias include a range of more subtle colors, as well.
 Available in nearly every color except blue, black and brown, zinnias are extremely versatile.
 Heights range from tiny dwarf plants of 6 to 8 inches to towering 4-foot varieties.
-Blooms can be single (like a daisy) or double or even dome shaped.These quick-growing flowers are best started from seed and direct sown in the garden in late spring once the danger of frost has passed.
+Blooms can be single (like a daisy) or double or even dome shaped.These quick-growing flowers are best sown directly in the garden in late spring once the danger of frost has passed.

 - Location: Select an area for zinnias that receives full sun for 6 to 8 hours a day.
 These sun-loving plants thrive in full sun.